RahulMR42/oci_buildrunner_with_sonarqube/README.md

   ![other ci](./images/sonar_other_ci.png)

-* Generate or reuse a sonar toekn.
+* Generate or reuse a sonar token.

   ![sonar token](./images/sonar_generate_token.png)

 * Keep the `token` safely.

 * Select `Others` as source code type and `OS` as `Linux`.

 * Copy the `Execute` command lines.

   ![sonar exec](./images/oci_sonar_execute_cli.png)

 - Use `OCI Vault` and create new secrets as below

   ![Oci Vault](./images/oci_vault.png)

   * Ensure to add the absolute URL for sonar_url. `eg:http://sonar.yourdmain.com:9000`.

 - Update the file `build_spec.yaml` and push it back to the repo.
 We need to update the file with sonar properties.